Cambrian Line: 2018 track upgrades

 In 2018, Network Rail began upgrading 3.7 mi of track at a cost of £7.5 million.
 As well as improving reliability by replacing track, Network Rail and Powys County Council installed over a mile of new road and two road over rail bridges at Ystrad Fawr and Rallt.
 This has closed eight level crossings and improved safety for local residents.

 ETCS upgrade announcement 2020

 The UK Government's Transport Secretary Grant Shapps announced on 21 August 2020 that £3m in funding had been authorised to advance plans to upgrade signalling on the 241 km Cambrian line from Shrewsbury Sutton Bridge Junction to Aberystwyth and Pwllheli.
 "The planned state-of-the-art digital signalling system will modernise the network, improving reliability of services, and supporting the introduction of a new fleet being rolled out across the network in December 2022", the minister said.

+This improvement enabled the planned upgrade to Class 197s on the Cambrian Line in September 2026.